The Witches' Pyramid

 To Dare involves practice, experience, and growth as well as confidence.
 Ask yourself these questions to ensure you Dare:

-- Do you believe you are are capable of taking the actions required to make your will manifest?
+Do you believe you are are capable of taking the actions required to make your will manifest?

-- Do you have faith in your ability to successfully cast spells?
+Do you have faith in your ability to successfully cast spells?

-- Can you let go of the limitations and doubts that hold you back?
+Can you let go of the limitations and doubts that hold you back?

-- Do you have the courage to live your dream?
+Do you have the courage to live your dream?

-- Are you truly ready to take action to reach your desired outcome?
+Are you truly ready to take action to reach your desired outcome?

 To Keep Silent

 Why not talk about our experiences?
 Wouldn't this assist in learning?
 Aren't we past the Dark Ages by now?

 Keeping silent isn't about never discussing magick or other areas of life.
-To keep silent protects privacy, avoids the dilution of your magick by the thoughts and emotions of others, and provides opportunity to hear deity.
+To Keep Silent protects privacy, avoids the dilution of your magick by the thoughts and emotions of others, and provides opportunity to hear deity.

 Consider this concept from a medical field perspective.
-It's much like HIPPA; you can talk about medical cases, situations, ways to treat them, but you cannot disclose a patient's identity or speak about a case in a way that would allow others to guess who the patient is.
+It's much like HIPPA; you can talk about medical cases, situations, ways to treat them, but you can't disclose a patient's identity or speak about a case in a way that would allow others to guess who the patient is.

-On an individual level, the Witch ought to use caution when discussing a spell that was just cast and has not had time to manifest.
+On an individual level, the Witch ought to use caution when discussing a spell that was just cast and hasn't had time to manifest.
 If they speak to someone who doubts it or otherwise harbors negative feelings this could, unintentionally, dilute the positive energy the Witch used in the spell.